opencog/atomspace-dht/README.md

 ### Design Notes
 * Every Atom gets a unique hash.
 This is called the GUID.
   Do Atoms need to be published?
+No, bare ones do not need to be.
 * Every (Atom, AtomSpace-name) pair gets a unique hash.
 The current values on that atom are stored under that hash.
+Yes.
 * How can we find all current members of an AtomSpace?
+  Easy, DHT values.
 * How can we find all members of the incoming set of an Atom?
+  Easy, DHT values.

 ## Build Prereqs